What Is The Difference Between a Spectrometer and Colorimeter?

 Spectrometers obtains many wavelengths of colors which fits nicely into the spectral CIE color matching algorithms.

-So what is the difference between a colorimeter and spectrometer?
+What is the difference between a colorimeter and a spectrometer?

 Both Light Source Colorimeters and Spectrometers capture light and measures the light properties.